 Email validation in PHP

-Thursday 5 January 2006This is close to 19 years old.
+Thursday 5 January 2006This is almost 19 years old.
 Be careful.

 Naturally, fixing a bug in my comment system and mentioning it here yesterday merely encouraged the quiet malcontents to bring up their petty annoyances!
 I’m kidding: keep the bug reports coming.
 Platypus pointed out that the email validation didn’t deal properly with his domain name.